Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Besicovitch almost periodic functions: general theory

-\begin{remark} A function is Besicovitch $p$-almost periodic if and only if, for each $\eps >0$, there exists a Bohr almost periodic function $g$ such that $ \| f -g \|_{b,p,\cA} <\eps$.
+\begin{remark} \phantom{XX} \begin{itemize} \item[(a)] A function is Besicovitch $p$-almost periodic if and only if, for each $\eps >0$, there exists a Bohr almost periodic function $g$ such that $ \| f -g \|_{\be,p,\cA} <\eps$.
 In particular, all trigonometric polynomials and all Bohr almost periodic functions are Besicovitch almost periodic (for any $p\geq 1$).
-In fact, it is not hard to see that every weakly almost periodic function is Besicovitch $p$-almost periodic (for any $p$). \end{remark}
+In fact, it is not hard to see that every weakly almost periodic function is Besicovitch $p$-almost periodic (for any $p\geq 1$). \item[(b)] For $G=\RR$ a review of Besicovitch almost periodic functions and their properties can be found in \cite[Sect.~5]{ABG}. \exend \end{itemize} \end{remark}